 - The course improved my skills in written communications.

 - As a result of my course, I feel confident about tackling unfamiliar problems.

 - My course helped me to develop the ability to plan my own work.

-CEQ data on this website includes responses from international and Australian resident graduates who completed a coursework based degree.
+CEQ data on the ComparED website includes responses from international and Australian resident graduates who completed a coursework based degree.
 Data is presented separately for undergraduate and postgraduate coursework level graduates.

 For technical details about the calculations used to score data derived from the CEQ, please see the document, Technical Details - CEQ calculations.